Qeole/Enlight/misc/UPDATE_todo-list.md

 - Get `highligh.pack.js` with all languages from highlight.js website
 - Add new supported languages into `data/languages-all.json` (get ids with `misc/extractLanguages.sh`, name on website or `CHANGES.md` file)
 - Add new/modified CSS stylesheets to `data/highlightjs/styles`
+- Add name of new CSS stylesheets to `package.json`
 - Update version number in `package.json`
 - Update highlight.js version number   in `README.md`
 - Update number of supported languages in `README.md`